FAQ

 What if mint doesn't generate the funds to plant the forest?

 Planting trees isn't very expensive, but the land and land prep has significant cost.
-If so little is generated that the project can't fund the purchase of a small field, then Matto will allocate a suitable location with his own resources.
+If so little is generated that the project can't fund the purchase of a small field, then Matto will allocate a suitable solution with his own resources.

 I'd love for Chainlife to be able to reforest 10+ acres, but it's all dependent on mint size, price, mint-out, and land availability.
+At the very least, you can be sure that this project has a positive impact on the environment.

 Tokenomics?